-To Gramma, I was only “The Lady With All The Kids.”
-I visited her almost weekly in the nursing home, to her continual confusion.
-She sat with us politely, sometimes on her bed and sometimes in the main living room where residents sat and folded wash cloths.
+My weekly visits to the nursing home confused her.
+She sat politely on her bed or in the main living room where the residents sat and folded wash cloths.

 Gramma and the other residents liked our visits.
-We became the center stage act, and residents would shuffle in to see my kids play with the sorry basket of toys and books on the wing.
+We became the center stage act, and residents would shuffle in to watch my kids play with the wing’s sorry basket of toys and books.
 My kids nervously noticed the residents’ blank stares and slings of drool, but I saw deeds achieved and lives influenced in their accumulated pasts.
 It brought tears to my eyes on more than one occasion.

-As with my kids at the playground, I learned to warn Gramma when I was preparing to leave.
+As I practiced with my kids at the playground, I warned Gramma when I was leaving.
 I’d list the errands I had to run since I was in town.
 We rented a farmstead in the country and going to town alone with all five kids could only be braved once a week.
 I saved all the shopping for one day – Town Day.
 Then, I’d tell her I was leaving.
 As I readied the kids to leave I promised her I’d be back, even though she wouldn’t remember that promise.

 A few times she followed us to the elevator and tried to get on.
 I used to think she wanted to come home with us, but now I know better.
 She wanted to escape, but she didn’t know where she was from, so didn’t know where to go.

-A staff member would gently hold her and talk in those reassuring tones they’ve perfected, while I pushed the button of guilt and watched the doors close in front of her face.
+A staff member held her gently and talked in the reassuring tones they’ve perfected, while I pushed the button of guilt and watched the doors close in front of her face.

 If Gramma ever brought up a topic of conversation it was about our husbands.
 I was amused she didn’t remember I was her granddaughter bringing in five of the cutest great-grandchildren in the world to visit her, but she remembered my handsome husband.
 Once she even called him by name, although she hadn’t used mine in years.